Meet the IT team

 Mike has since spend his time helping businesses to recognise what their IT requirements are, looking at the of importance of data they hold and implementing systems which support them for not just today, but for the future.

-Conrad Kent joined JWCS in 2012 as an Apprentice IT Engineer.
-He successfully completed his Apprenticeship in September 2014 and is now an IT Engineer for JWCS providing both remote and on site IT support for our clients.
+Aaron Spencer joined JWCS in 2015 as an Apprentice IT Engineer.
+He successfully completed his Apprenticeship in July 2016 and is now an IT Engineer for JWCS providing both remote and on-site IT support for our clients.